frictionlessdata/datapackage-pipelines/README.md

 Sets data types and type options to fields in streamed resources, and make sure that the data still validates with the new types.

-This allows to make modification to the existing table schema, and usually to the default schema from `stream_remote_resources`.
+This allows to make modifications to the existing table schema, and usually to the default schema from `stream_remote_resources`.

 _Parameters_: